smithylee81/MARVELous-Quiz/README.md

 - #### Hero Image (Marvel Logo) on Home Page not responsive with a breakpoint at 770px, anything below this point the window covers the image:
 ![Hero Image Break](assets/images/MarvelLogoBreakBelow770px.png "MarvelLogoBreakBelow770px")

-This was overcome by adding further css properties with a margin: auto; display: flex; align-items: center; justify-content: center; as per the final Home Page display.
+This was overcome by adding further CSS properties with a margin: auto; display: flex; align-items: center; justify-content: center; as per the final Home Page display.